CLICK HERE for a printable full page view of the rules.

 Managers' Meetings

 1. Every team is required to send the team manager [or representative] that is on the roster to the managers’ meeting.
-Meetings will be held every other Saturday at 1:00 P.M. at the league clubhouse located at 732 firestone Blvd., Suite 214, Downey, CA 90241.
+Meetings will be held every other Saturday at 1:00 P.M. at LAMSL Field (Maywood Park).
 The league will give plenty of notice if the day, location or time will be changed.
 Certain exceptions will be made for representatives that are not on the roster (i.e., team sponsors).
 This must be approved by the league president, vice president and council.

 2. Any team that is not represented will be fined $25.00.
 The league will determine if the absence of a team manager or representative is excused (proof may be required).